Surprisingly, a sailboat is anchored when Aomi arrives. The narrow cove, Dorian Bay, lies along the coast of Wiencke Island at about 65 degrees south.

 For now, I push forward with the engine and call out to the French boat for help.

 Fighting against strong winds and waves, I push the engine to its limit, desperately trying to reach the French boat.
 But it feels hopeless.
 Even when I manage to make it halfway, the wind is too strong to finish the final 10 meters.
-I'm so close, yet I can't go any further.
+I am so close, yet I cannot go any further.

-Each time the wind and waves push Aomi back toward the shore, I rev the engine hard, making it roar as if it might break, desperately trying to move forward.
+Each time the wind and waves push Aomi back toward the shore, I rev the engine hard, making it roar as if it might break.
+I desperately try to move forward.

-Still, no matter how many times I try, over and over, it's no use.
+Still, no matter how many times I try, it is no use.
 As I get within 10 meters of the French boat, Aomi suddenly stops as if held back by an invisible force.

 Unable to move forward, Aomi loses rudder control and begins drifting sideways.
 If Aomi’s fast-spinning propeller strikes the long rope connecting the French boat to the shore, it could cut the line instantly.

-Startled, I pull back the acceleration lever.
+Startled, I pull back the speed lever.
 Instantly, Aomi loses forward power and drifts toward the shore in the darkness.

 “Aomi will hit the rocks again—I need to do something.
 Anything!”

-Panicking, I push the acceleration lever forward and somehow try again to reach the French boat, battling the gusting wind and crashing waves.
+Panicking, I push the speed lever forward and try once more to reach the French boat, battling the gusting wind and crashing waves.

 But something feels wrong.
-It's only 10 meters to the French boat, but I can't go any further.
-It's as if Aomi is a dog held back by a rope, unable to take even one more step forward.
+It is only 10 meters to the French boat, but I cannot go any further.
+It is as if Aomi is a dog held back by a rope, unable to take even one more step forward.

-I swing my light to the water behind me and spot a white line stretching from the stern to the shore—the 70-meter rope tying the stern to land.
+I swing my light to the water behind me and spot a white line stretching from the stern to the shore.
+That is the 70‑meter rope tying the stern to land.
 In the chaos of the darkness and my panic, I completely forgot about it.

 Aomi moves closer and closer to the French boat, battling fierce winds and waves, nearly pushed back to shore several times.

-Even after coming alongside, the waves and swells toss the two boats violently, slamming them into each other over and over.
+Even after coming alongside, the waves and swells toss the two boats violently, slamming them into each other again and again.

 “Quick, throw me a rope.”

 They shout against the screaming wind in the darkness.
-I throw a rope from Aomi's stern, rush to the bow, and hurl a second one to secure her to the French boat.
+I immediately throw a rope from Aomi’s stern to secure her to the French boat.
+I rush to the bow and hurl a second rope as well.

 “Ah, this is fine.
 I’m saved.
 I barely escaped disaster.”

-I aim my searchlight at the water beside us, and a glinting black rocky area emerges from the darkness.
-With one rope gone, the two boats—now tied together—are being swept toward the rocky bank.
+I aim my searchlight at the water beside us, and a glistening black rocky area emerges from the darkness.
+With one rope gone, the two boats tied together are being swept toward the rocky bank.

-Soon, we'll be on the rocks—lifted and dropped by the waves, slamming into the jagged edges over and over, tearing holes in the hull.
+Soon, we will be on the rocks.
+We will be lifted and dropped by the waves, slammed into the jagged edges again and again until the hulls are torn open.
 If both boats become unable to sail, the three of us will have to spend the entire winter here in the Antarctic.

 Overwhelmed by despair, we stand motionless on deck.
 But fortunately, the remaining ropes hold, stopping the two boats just short of the rocks.